christianmlong/personal/content/twisted_on_windows.md

     pip install --upgrade virtualenv

 Now close the admin command prompt.
-You will be installing the rest of the packages in to a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and that does not require admin access.
-The great advantage of using a virtualenv is that it keeps the packages we install isolated from each other and from the system-wide packages.
+We will be installing the rest of the packages in to a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and that does not require admin access.
+The great advantage of using a virtualenv is that it keeps the packages we install isolated from each other, and from the system-wide packages.

 #### <a name="set_up_virtualenv"></a>Set up a virtual environment